Sharukhhh/Fornite-React/README.md

-# Fortnite Static Webpage using Reactjs, Tailwind CSS
+## Fortnite Static Webpage using Reactjs, Tailwind CSS

+# Steps to run the application
+1 - Move path to Frontend directory
-to run this : npm run dev
+2 - To run app - npm run dev